hostettler/blog/_posts/2019-02-27-microservice-architecture-part-2.markdown

 - First ``version "2.1"`` defines the version of the syntax.
 Then ``services`` defines a section with a series of services.
 - In the below example, the first service is called ``kong-database`` and is based on a postgres database version 10 as stated by ``image: postgres:10``.
 The name of the container (for instance what will appear if you run ``docker ps``) is ``kong-database``.
 The hostname will also be called ``kong-database``.
-- After that, comes a section that describes the networks the container is participating into.
+- What follows, is a section that describes the networks the container is participating into.
 This is very useful to isolate the containers from one another from a network perspective.
 - The ``environment`` section defines environment variables (similar to ``-e`` in the command line).
 - The healthcheck section defines rules to state whether or not a container is ready for prime time and heathly.
-- The ``kong-database`` example does not expose ports but it could so by defining a ``ports`` section that list the mapping of the ports of the container to the port of the host system. ``80:7070``  means the the port ``7070`` of the container is mapped to the port ``80`` (http) of the host system.
+- The ``kong-database`` example does not expose ports but it could do so by defining a ``ports`` section that list the mapping of the ports of the container to the port of the host system. ``80:7070``  means the  port ``7070`` of the container is mapped to the port ``80`` (http) of the host system.
-- Finally, the volumes section maps volumes from the host systems to directory in the container.
+- Finally, the volumes section maps volumes from the host systems to the directory in the container.
 This is very useful to save the state of the container (e.g., database files) or to put custom configurations in place.